I’m a mom of four. So it goes without saying that I’m exhausted. ALL. THE. TIME. Who’s with me?

 The poor sun sure gets a bad rap!
 Getting small doses of sunshine is actually quite healthy and beneficial as long as you don’t overdo it and get a sunburn!
 Get 10-20 minutes of sunshine a day to help your body produce essential vitamins.
 Sunshine can help improve your mood, fight against depression, and help you feel energetic!

 I talk more about this in my post on Avoiding the Winter Blues.

 Exercising on a regular basis will help you feel more energetic every day.
 Exercise is also highly underused to help with stress and depression.

 Don’t let exercise intimidate you.
-You don’t have to turn into a body builder–it’s not all or nothing.
-Even if you don’t have the time to go to a gym doing 20 minutes yoga in your living room can help.
-Yoga is particularly good for energy boosting because it makes your focus on your breathing and take deep breaths which is another way to help you feel more energetic.
+You don’t have to turn into a bodybuilder–it’s not all or nothing.
+Even if you don’t have the time to go to a gym doing 20 minutes of yoga in your living room can help.
+Yoga is particularly good for energy boosting because it makes you focus on your breathing and take deep breaths which is another way to help you feel more energetic.